tomsteele/shellsquid/Godeps/_workspace/src/github.com/boltdb/bolt/README.md

   can in memory and will release memory as needed to other processes.
 This means that Bolt can show very high memory usage when working with large databases.
   However, this is expected and the OS will release memory as needed.
-Bolt can handle databases much larger than the available physical RAM.
+Bolt can handle databases much larger than the available physical RAM, provided its memory-map fits in the process virtual address space.
+It may be problematic on 32-bits systems.

+* The data structures in the Bolt database are memory mapped so the data file will be endian specific.
+This means that you cannot copy a Bolt file from a little endian machine to a big endian machine and have it work.
+For most users this is not a concern since most modern CPUs are little endian.

 * Because of the way pages are laid out on disk, Bolt cannot truncate data files and return free pages back to the disk.
 Instead, Bolt maintains a free list